 As he approached the mic and Barry handed him the guitar, de Burgh whispered to Barry “You’re doing a great job, mate.”
 It was a local sensation.
-But for one 61-year-old lifelong fan, it was a dream come true.
+But for one 61-year-old lifelong fan, it was a dream come true. n